stoeps13/connections-doc/source/admin/install/tiny_editors/c_tiny-editors.md

 The Tiny editors are alternative rich-text editors which can be installed for HCL Connections™.
 They provide additional features and extensive customization options not available with the default editor.

+!!! note
-**Note:** TinyMCE editor is currently only supported in Connections 8.0.
+    TinyMCE editor is currently only supported in Connections 8.0.
 It will be fully supported in the Connections 8.0 in CR1 release.

 -   **[Installing Tiny Editors for HCL Connections](../../install/tiny_editors/t_01-setup_00-summary.md)**
 Install the Tiny editors, TinyMCE, to get a powerful editing experience inside HCL Connections with a streamlined user-interface and unparalleled customization.